Rough sleeper outreach

 Email us: Info@hullhomeless.co.uk

-HHCP is a partner of Homeless link, this means we are working together to end UK homelessness.
-Bellow is advice and guidance regards rough sleeping, reporting and best practice expectations;
+HHCP is a partner with Homeless link, this means we are working together to end UK homelessness.
+Bellow is advice and guidance regards rough sleeping, reporting procedures and best practice expectations

 If you are concerned about someone you have seen sleeping rough, please alert your local Outreach team or StreetLink by calling 0300 500 0914 or via their website www.streetlink.org.uk or mobile app, which is available to download for Apple or Android phones.
 The StreetLink team will ensure the person sleeping rough is connected up with the services, accommodation and support available in their local area to help them away from the streets as quickly as possible.

 Sleeping rough is harmful and dangerous and we advise that if you are at risk of becoming homeless, to contact your local housing authority who should provide advice and guidance.